Want to learn more about Treatment - double check fertilizer and light (spindly plant)

 SIGNS TO LOOK OUT FOR

-The stem may break under the weight of leaves or buds
+The stem may break under the weight of the foliage

 WHAT TO DO NOW

-Firstly, you should ensure that everything is okay with your plant’s lighting.
-You can double-check your Site’s light level using the Light Meter (you can find this under the search tab) to make sure that it is listed correctly.
-Then, you should check that these light conditions are suitable for your plant’s needs by going to the ‘Info’ tab on your plant’s page.
+Ensure that your plant is getting sufficient light.
+You can double-check your Site’s light level using the Light Meter (you can find this under the site settings) to make sure that it is listed correctly.
+You can check that these light conditions are suitable for your plant’s needs by going to the ‘Info’ tab on your plant’s page.